-The sanctuary is abound in floral and faunal diversity.
-More than 2000 distinct species of shrubs, plants, evergreen and semi-evergreen type of trees are present in the sanctuary.
+The sanctuary abounds in floral and faunal diversity.
+More than 2000 distinct species of shrubs, plants, evergreen and semi-evergreen types of trees are present in the sanctuary.

 It is also habitat to various species of mammals, birds, reptiles and insects.
 Besides Asiatic lions, you can spot many other carnivorous animals, such as striped hyena, leopard, jungle cat and Indian gray mongoose.

 The reptile population in the sanctuary includes mugger crocodile, Indian cobra, python and monitor lizard.